49 Wall Mounted Desks Built with Pipe

 Note how the fittings and desktop are mounted to the wall using a few lengths of wood.
 This increases the stability of your desk while protecting the wall itself.

 This smaller variation on the desks above would be ideal as a breakfast nook for someone who’s running short on space.
 The desktop is flush with the corner and is supported with hidden braces and L brackets.
-The customer used two Kee Lite Swivel Flange fittings and a 3.5 foot piece of pipe for additional support, angling the fittings and pipe to attach to a stud in the wall.
+The customer used two Kee Lite Swivel Flange fittings and a 3.5 foot piece of schedule 40 pipe for additional support, angling the fittings and pipe to attach to a stud in the wall.

 The words “garage apartment” might not make you think of luxury, but this great design proves that any space can be chic.
 Kee Lite customer Bob used a GERTON table top from IKEA to build a desk that was beautiful and budget-friendly.
-Three Flange fittings, two 90° Elbow fittings, a Three Socket Tee fitting, and some pipe bring the entire cost of this project to around $200.
+Three 61 Flange fittings, two 90° Elbow fittings, a Three Socket Tee fitting, and some pipe brought the entire cost of this project to around $200.

 This wall mounted workstation is a great solution for any small business owner, whether it be a cafe or in this case, a fitness club.